rahulnathp/forDartTag/README.md

         lower diameter should be placed over the higher diameter rings and should ne be placed vice versa. only one movement at a time

-        The program logic is too depend son recursive function style
+        The program logic is too depending on recursive function method (function calling itself inside the function definition)